Dial M for Murder: Production

 After I Confess (1953), Hitchcock planned to film The Bramble Bush, based on the 1948 novel by David Duncan, as a Transatlantic Pictures production, with partner Sidney Bernstein.
-However, there were problems with the script and budget, and Hitchcock and Bernstein decided to dissolve their partnership.
-Warner Bros. allowed Hitchcock to scrap the film, and begin production on Dial M for Murder.
+However, the script and budget were problematic, and Hitchcock and Bernstein decided to dissolve their partnership.
+Warner Bros.
+Pictures allowed Hitchcock to scrap the film and begin production on Dial M for Murder.

-According to his biographer Donald Spoto, Hitchcock was not enthusiastic about the film, and Spoto quotes Grace Kelly to the effect that "the only reason [Hitchcock] could remain calm was that he was already preparing his next picture, Rear Window".
+According to his biographer, Donald Spoto, Hitchcock was not enthusiastic about the film, and Spoto quotes Grace Kelly to the effect that "the only reason [Hitchcock] could remain calm was that he was already preparing his next picture, Rear Window".

 Mark's name was changed for the film; in the original play, he was Max Halliday.
 Actors Dawson and Williams reprise their Broadway roles as Swann/Captain Lesgate and Inspector Hubbard, respectively.

 Cummings had previously made Saboteur for Hitchcock.

 Alfred Hitchcock's cameo is a signature occurrence in most of his films.
 In Dial M for Murder, he can be seen thirteen minutes into the film, in a black-and-white reunion photograph, sitting at a banquet table among former students and faculty.